wetseng/chia-notes/README.md

 sudo chmod 777 /mnt/chia_temp
 ```

-## 3. format as ntfs for the final drive, readable for windows system or you can format as xfs.
+## 3. Format as ntfs for the final drive, readable for windows system or you can format as xfs.
 ```shell
 mkdir /mnt/chia_final_[number]
 ```